-Vertainspitze (Italian: Cima Vertana) lies in Italian South Tyrol (Südtirol / Alto Adige), in Ortler Group, opposite to the "king" Ortler.
-It is a dark rock massif, with good visible two peaks.
-The southern one is 3389 m high, and the main summit is 3545 meters.
+Vertainspitze (Italian: Cima Vertana) is a powerful and regular rocky pyramid lying in Italian South Tyrol (Südtirol / Alto Adige), in the Ortles-Cevedale Group, opposite to the "king" Ortles.
+It is a dark rock massif, with well visible two summits.
+The Southern one is 3389 m high, and the main summit is 3545 meters high.

-The mountain Vertainspitze is from three sides surrounded by valleys.
-They are the following: Suldental (Valle di Solda) in the west, Zaytal (Valle di Zai) with the glacier Zayferner (Vedretta di Zai) in the northwest and Rosimtal with both glaciers Rosimferner (Vedretta di Rosin) and Laaser Ferner (Vedretta di Lasa) in the southeast.
+The mountain Vertainspitze is surrounded by valleys from three sides.
+They are the following: Valle di Solda (Suldental) to the west, Valle di Zai (Zaytal) with the glacier Vedretta di Zay-Zayferner (Vedretta di Zai) to the North-West and Rosimtal with both glaciers Vedretta di Rosim-Rosimferner and Vedretta di Lasa-Laaser Ferner to the SouthEast.

-In the northeast we have the saddle Angelusscharte (3337 m), which separates Vertainspitze from the mountain Hohe Angelus-spitze (L’Angelo Grande), 3521 m.
-In the southeast a second saddle, called Rosimjoch (3288 m) separates Vertainspitze from the mountain Schild-spitze (Punta di Scudo), 3461 m.
+To the North-East it's situtated the saddle Angelusscharte (3337 m), which separates Vertainspitze from the mountain Hohe Angelus-Spitze (L’Angelo Grande), 3521 m.
+To the South-East a second saddle, called Rosimjoch (3288 m) separates Vertainspitze from the mountain Schild-Spitze (Punta di Scudo), 3461 m.

 The first ascent of Vertainspitze was achieved in 1865, by Julius von Payer and J. Pingerra.

-Today Vertainspitze stays in shadow of the ice giant Ortler, but is a really interesting summit of moderate difficulty.
-From the peak and on the way is nice view to the “big three” of Ortler Group – Ortler, Monte Zebru and Königsspitze.
+Today Vertainspitze stays in shadow of the ice giant Ortles, but is a really interesting summit of moderate difficulty.
+From the peak and on the way it appears a fine view to the “big three” of the Ortles Group – Ortles, Cevedale and Gran Zebrù-Königsspitze.

-The best outgoing point to Vertainspitze is a little town Sulden (Solda), 1907 m.
-There is no train station, Sulden is best reachable by car (or bus):
+The best outgoing point to Cima Vertana is the village of Solda/Sulden 1907 m.
+There is no train station.
+Solda is best reachable by car (or bus):

-1. From southern Germany: Munich – Garmisch – Landeck – Reschenpass, then in Italy road SS 40 via Mals, later SS 38 via Schlunders towards Passo dello Stlevio, before pass, in Gomagoi turn left towards Sulden.
+- From Southern Germany: Munich – Garmisch – Landeck – Reschenpass, then in Italy road SS 40 via Mals, later SS 38 via Schlunders towards Passo dello Stlevio, before pass, in Gomagoi turn left towards Sulden

 No permits or fees for climbing are required.
 The mountain lies in the area of Parco Nazionale dello Stelvio (National Park Stilfser Joch).